Ranking hierarchical multi-label classification results with mLPRs: Introduction

-In practice, we will need to estimate mLPRs from data.
-However, sorting the estimated mLPRs in descending order might fail to guarantee the optimization of \Objective\/ or may violate the hierarchy consistency.
-To address this issue, we develop an algorithm for \textit{Hierarchical Ranking}, called HierRank, that maximizes an empirical version of \Objective\/ based on the estimated mLPRs while respecting the hierarchical constraint.
-In addition, we propose a cutoff selection procedure that makes decisions on the resulting ranking according to a given purpose, e.g., controlling the false discovery rate (FDR) at a given significance level or achieving the maximum $F_1$ score.
+Despite the theoretical advantages of the above mLPR-based ranking and decision making strategy, applying this approach in practice faces a new challenge: {the quantities that are required to compute mLPRs need to be estimated from the data;} sorting the estimated mLPRs in descending order might fail to guarantee the optimization of \Objective\/ or may violate the hierarchy constraint.
+To overcome this challenge, we introduce a new algorithm, HierRank, which, {when applied to the estimated mLPRs,} produces a ranking of all objects against all classes by maximizing an empirical version of \Objective\/ (defined based on the estimated mLPRs) while respecting the class hierarchy constraint.
+Additionally, we propose a cutoff selection procedure on the resulting ranking to control certain statistical properties of the final classification results, such as controlling the false discovery rate (FDR) at a target level or achieving the maximum $F_1$ score.

-We compared our method to several state-of-the-art HMC methods using a synthetic data set and two real data sets; ours outperformed comparison methods on evaluation metrics such as precision, recall and $F_1$ score.
-We also investigated how the accuracy of the mLPR estimation influences the method's performance.
+We compared our method to several state-of-the-art HMC methods using a synthetic dataset and two real datasets. { Our approach demonstrated superior performance in decision-making, particularly at the start of the precision-recall curve where precision is prioritized, while performing at least comparably throughout the remainder of the curve.}

+To summarize, our main contributions in this article { are}: (i) We introduce a new approach for decision-making in HMC based on the newly introduced quantity mLPR and the objective function \Objective\/.
+We present desirable theoretical statistical properties of this strategy. (ii) We suggest several methods to estimate mLPRs in real-world application scenarios, { and investigate the impact of the mLPR estimation on our method's performance. (iii) We introduce HierRank, {a new algorithm that, when applied to the estimated mLPRs,} ranks all objects across all classes by maximizing an empirical version of \Objective\/ under the class-hierarchy constraint. (iv)} We compare our method to several state-of-the-art HMC methods using a synthetic dataset and two real datasets, demonstrating that our approach outperforms, {or at least matches, these methods across several evaluation metrics, including precision rates, recall rates, and {$F_1$} scores.}